Paddylabs/New-EntraIDTAPs/README.md

 This PowerShell script is designed to automate the creation and distribution via email of Temporary Access Passes (TAPs) for users specified in a CSV file.
 TAPs are a time-limited, passcode-based authentication method that allows users to securely access their accounts and enroll other authentication methods, typically used during onboarding or recovery scenarios.

+This script allows you to select a start date / time and duration for the TAPs and delivers them to the end users in a responsive HTML email.

 ## Prerequisites

-- ** An Entra ID App registration with the following Graph API permissions (protected by Certificate Authentication)
+- **An Entra ID App registration with the following Graph API permissions (protected by Certificate Authentication)
   - `UserAuthenticationMethod.ReadWrite.All`
   - `User.Read.All`
   - `Mail.Send`